Does it Matter if I Wait to Contact a Lawyer?

 Drunk and drugged drivers continue to drive our roads and highways, causing more than 17,000 Americans to die each year.
 According to the Centers for Disease Control and Prevention, impaired driving will affect one in three Americans during their lifetimes.

-According to the National Highway Traffic Safety Administration (NHTSA), between 2002 and 2005, West Virginia used a high-visibility enforcement program and cut alcohol related deaths by 18% and the numbers of drivers who tested over the .08 BAC dropped 30%.
+According to the National Highway Traffic Safety Administration (NHTSA), between 2002 and 2005, West Virginia used a high-visibility enforcement program and cut alcohol-related deaths by 18% and the numbers of drivers who tested over the .08 BAC dropped 30%.
 This program included increased monitoring and enforcement in conjunction with paid advertisements on radio, TV, and billboards to increase public awareness of the dangers of DUI.
 Many states have dropped high-visibility enforcement programs because of a lack of funding, but NHTSA continues to encourage states to maintain high-visibility programs to decrease the number of DUI related crashes, injuries, and deaths.

-West Virginia University presently uses an on-line alcohol awareness program for all in-coming freshmen and transfer students.
+West Virginia University presently uses an on-line alcohol awareness program for all incoming freshmen and transfer students.
 The students must complete the program by certain dates or must pay a fifty-dollar penalty for missed deadlines.
 Morgantown public high schools also have DUI awareness programs before prom activities in the spring to increase student awareness of the hazards and legal ramifications of driving under the influence of drugs and alcohol.

 The National Health Information Center has designated April 1 – 30, 2012 as Alcohol Awareness Month (National Council on Alcoholism and Drug Dependence, Inc.)

 Submitted by the Robinette Legal Group, PLLC, West Virginia Workplace Injury/Wrongful Death Lawyers.
-Free books — Call us today: 304-216-6695 or 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.
+Free books — Call us today: 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.

 Lawsuits Filed Against Bars Become More Common In West Virginia